 How to feed adult dogs?

-Typically, once a dog reaches one 1 year he is considered adult and at this stage, he needs to be transitioned to adult maintenance food.
-Since the growth stage, is over a dog requires fewer calories in order to stay healthy.
+Typically, once a dog reaches one 1 year he is considered an adult and at this stage, he needs to be transitioned to adult maintenance food.
+Since the growth stage, is over a dog requires fewer calories to stay healthy.

 However, not all adult dogs are the same and have different lifestyles.
-On average, inactive dogs need 2/3 of Calories more than less active ones in order to stay healthy.
+On average, inactive dogs need 2/3 of Calories more than less active ones to stay healthy.

 Generally, normally active adult dogs need 30 calories per pound of body weight.
 Still, you should monitor your dog’s appearance and add or reduce the amount of food he is eating.
-During adulthood, it is important to keep a dog on his ideal body weight in order to prevent obesity and variety of other health problems.
-To learn exactly how much calories your dog needs use Dog Food Adviser’s calculator.
+During adulthood, it is important to keep a dog on his ideal body weight to prevent obesity and a variety of other health problems.

 How to feed older dogs